iamvenu13342/NOTES/CLOUD-PROVIDER/READme.md

 - **GCP**:
   - **Cloud Build**: CI/CD platform for building, testing, and deploying applications.
   - Integrates with GitHub and Bitbucket for source code management.

+### Identity and Access Management:
+IAM solutions for user and resource access control.

+### Monitoring and Logging:
+Tools for monitoring, logging, and diagnostics (CloudWatch/Azure Monitor/Stackdriver).

+### Pricing and Cost Management:
+Resources are typically billed on a pay-as-you-go basis with tools for cost estimation and management.